-Extending commitment to the Free Muni for Youth program.
+Urging for a permanent commitment to the Free Muni for Youth program

 Working on Free Muni for Youth has been the result of a multiyear effort and committed policy priority of the Youth Commission.
 It involved a long and extensive community process, plenty of data deliberation and hours of poring over student surveys and reports, and youth driven advocacy.
 The following is a summary of this recent history and updates.